Please inform the International Office if you get tested positive for COVID-19. We can guide you through the process.

 Before planning your arrival to Stuttgart, check out our web-seminar "Pre-Departure"!

-Entering Germany is currently restricted for most foreigners.
-An admission to studies is generally accepted as a valid reason to enter.
+An admission to studies is generally accepted as a valid reason to enter Germany.
 A separate confirmation of presence is not needed (since September 2020).

 For further information please refer to our infosheet on entry and quarantine.
 We do our best to keep it up to date but please always check the current information by German officials for any recent changes: